Adamorobe Sign Language

 For over a decade, the deaf children of the village have attended a boarding school in Mampong-Akuapem, where the ASL based Ghanaian Sign Language is used.
 As a consequence, this language has become the first language of these children and their command of AdaSL is decreasing.
 This is likely to lead to a complete shift of the deaf community in Adamorobe to Ghanaian Sign Language.
 As such, AdaSL is an endangered sign language.

+Geography

+Adamorobe is situated approximately 30 to 40 kilometers north of Accra in the Akuapem Hills.
+It is a predominantly Akan village, with the majority of the population speaking the Akan language (Akuapem Twi) in addition to using AdaSL.
+The community gained attention for its unusually high incidence of hereditary deafness, a phenomenon that has shaped the village's cultural and linguistic landscape.
+Unlike many other deaf communities where deaf individuals are socially marginalized, Adamorobe's deaf residents are fully integrated into village life.
+Hearing villagers commonly use AdaSL in daily interactions, creating a bilingual environment that bridges the hearing and deaf worlds seamlessly.